Rook matroids and log-concavity of $P$-Eulerian polynomials: Rook placements as linear extensions

 \section{Rook placements as linear extensions}

-In this section, we make a bijective correspondence between labeled skew shapes and posets of width two.
-This allows us to provide an interpretation for the non-nesting rook polynomial in terms of a $P$-Eulerian polynomial of a poset and deduce the following results among others.
-One, the $P$-Eulerian polynomial of a width two poset is ultra-log-concave, thereby completing the picture of the Neggers--Stanley conjecture, which was disproved using a naturally labeled width two counterexample \cite{Stembridge2007NeggersStanleyCounter}.
-We deduce this from a stronger statement, namely that a suitable multivariate analog of the $P$-Eulerian polynomial---first considered in \cite{BrandenLeander2016x}---is Lorentzian.
+In this section, we show a bijective correspondence between labeled skew shapes and posets of width two.
+We obtain an interpretation for the non-nesting rook polynomial in terms of a $P$-Eulerian polynomial of a poset and deduce the following results.
+The $P$-Eulerian polynomial of a naturally labeled width two poset is ultra-log-concave, thereby completing the picture of the Neggers--Stanley conjecture, which was disproved using a naturally labeled width two counterexample \cite{Stembridge2007NeggersStanleyCounter}.
+We deduce this from a stronger statement, namely that a suitable multivariate analog of the $P$-Eulerian polynomial---analogous to the one considered in \cite{BrandenLeander2016x}---is Lorentzian.
 Returning to the rook polynomial setting, we learn that there exists a skew shape $\lambda / \mu$ for which the non-nesting rook polynomial $M_{\lambda /\mu}$ has non-real roots.
 We end by considering the gamma-positivity properties of $M_{\lambda/\mu}$.